konqi/roborock-bridge/README.md

 This application hides all the different ways of communication and provides a single way of communication with your device via mqtt.
 IF you already have a mqtt broker running for things like zigbee2mqtt, this service should be right up your alley.
-However, if you have never heard of mqtt, and you have no idea what it is, you may want to continue Roborock's app.
+However, if you have never heard of mqtt, and you have no idea what it is, you may want to continue RR's app.

-## Setup

-TODO: what's required, download, configure, run

-Reset: Delete auth.json

 ## Todo-List